-Over the past two decades, Cape Town has evolved into a cultural hub shaped by entrepreneurs, designers, artists and restaurateurs.
-While central Cape Town is the pulse of the city, there are also a number of diverse areas to explore a short drive away.
-We take a tour of the coolest neighborhoods in Cape Town.
+Over the past few decades, Cape Town has evolved into a cultural hub shaped by entrepreneurs, designers, artists and restaurateurs.
+While Central Cape Town is the pulse of the city, there are also a number of diverse areas to explore a short drive away.
+We take a tour of the best neighbourhoods in Cape Town.

 Victoria & Alfred Waterfront

 The Victoria & Alfred Waterfront is one of the most visited attractions in Cape Town – and with good reason.
 For starters, the Victoria Wharf Shopping Centre is one of the only places in South Africa where the likes of Gucci and H&M can be found alongside African design and souvenir stores, while the neighbouring Watershed and V&A Food Market are bustling hubs of street food, local design, crafts and fashion.
 And, if that’s not enough, a wide array of exhibitions, live shows and workshops are a regular feature on the events calendar.
 Make sure you stop at Zeitz MOCAA, which houses the largest collection of contemporary African art on the continent.
 Moreover, the Waterfront is home to top-class hotels, restaurants, an aquarium, upmarket apartments and other cultural attractions.